jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 P: Okay.
 And your website is wewant2live.com.
 My name is Patrick Timpone.
 We're going to talk with a gentleman who says if you ever have to go to court, he can show you how to not go and just win.
 It's called abatement, and he did it with a grand jury, a four-count grand jury, and never had to show up and never did anything, and it just went away.
 That's good information.
 That's tomorrow night, 7 o'clock, and then the Horizon Project tomorrow night where they're melding prophecy and science all about the Earth changes and kind of possibly wild times coming ahead and maybe nothing will happen, but that'll be tomorrow night, 7 o'clock, right here at oneradionetwork.com.
 Let's go back to the phones.
 Hi, what's your first name?
 Where are you calling from?

-[Mike]: Hi, Patrick.
+Mike: Hi, Patrick.
 This is Mike in Chattanooga.

 P: Hi.
 Hello, Mike.
 How are you?

-[Mike]: I'm doing super.
+Mike: I'm doing super.
 I got a question for Aajonus.
 My question to him is my dad was diagnosed 30 days ago with cancer of the lymphatic system and the bone cancer, and so we went and seen two different herb doctors, and, you know, they use the eye dollies where they look at the eyes.

 P: Iridology.

 A: Right.
 That's what I do.

-[Mike]: And so both of them come up with the same conclusion.
+Mike: And so both of them come up with the same conclusion.
 They're saying that my dad, since he's in the bad state, his digestive tract isn't working at all, really, that he must eat cooked food.
 And so because we used to have him on raw, and he wasn't doing very good on it at all, and so they recommended him to eat nothing but cooked vegetables right now for the next couple months.
 And then as his digestive tract comes back on, then they do recommend the raw diet.

 A: Well, the problem with most of your nutritionists is they've never been sick, and they don't know what they're talking about.
 They're just repeating from other people, and they really don't know how to balance it.
 If your father was eating vegetables, like I said earlier in the show, he's not going to digest well, especially if he has a low digestive ability.
 But people who have low digestibility, if he has bone cancer, it's likely he has digestive problems like Crohn's, and he needs to eat lots of raw eggs, but he needs good quality raw eggs.
 And they digest in 27 minutes, so his body spends very little energy in digestion and will spend the energy and nutrients in healing and detoxifying.